Big Crunch

-The Big Crunch is a hypothetical scenario for the ultimate fate of the universe, in which the expansion of the universe eventually reverses and the universe recollapses, ultimately causing the cosmic scale factor to reach zero, an event potentially followed by a reformation of the universe starting with another Big Bang.
-The vast majority of evidence indicates that this hypothesis is not correct.
-Instead, astronomical observations show that the expansion of the universe is accelerating rather than being slowed by gravity, suggesting that the universe is far more likely to end in heat death.
+The Big Crunch is a hypothetical scenario for the ultimate fate of the universe, in which the expansion of the universe eventually reverses and the universe recollapses, ultimately causing the cosmic scale factor to reach absolute zero, an event potentially followed by a reformation of the universe starting with another Big Bang.
+The vast majority of current evidence, however, indicates that this hypothesis is not correct.
+Instead, astronomical observations show that the expansion of the universe is accelerating rather than being slowed by gravity, suggesting that a Big Freeze is much more likely to occur.
+Nonetheless, some physicists have proposed that a "Big Crunch-style" event could result from a dark energy fluctuation.

-The theory dates back to 1922, with Russian physicist Alexander Friedmann creating a set of equations showing that the end of the universe depends on its density.
+The hypothesis dates back to 1922, with Russian physicist Alexander Friedmann creating a set of equations showing that the end of the universe depends on its density.
 It could either expand or contract rather than stay stable.
 With enough matter, gravity could stop the universe's expansion and eventually reverse it.
 This reversal would result in the universe collapsing on itself, not too dissimilar to a black hole.

-The outcome of the universe can be seen by seeing which force will beat out the other; one is the explosive force from the Big Bang, and the other is gravity.
-If gravity overcomes the force of the Big Bang, then the Big Crunch will start, reversing the Big Bang.
-However if this doesn't happen, heat death is the most likely scenario.
-While astronomers know that the universe is expanding, they're not quite sure how large the force of expansion actually is.

-The ending of the Big Crunch would get filled with radiation from stars and high-energy particles; when this is condensed and blueshifted to higher energy, it would be intense enough to ignite the surface of stars before they collide.
-In the final moments, the universe would be one large fireball with a temperature of infinity, and at the absolute end, time, nor space would remain.
+As the universe collapses in on itself, it would get filled with radiation from stars and high-energy particles; when this is condensed and blueshifted to higher energy, it would be intense enough to ignite the surface of stars before they collide.
+In the final moments, the universe would be one large fireball with a near-infinite temperature, and at the absolute end, neither time, nor space would remain.